“Pacific Crest Trail Prep. Feb 2019. A false sense of security?”

 I also needed a Pacific Crest Trail Association Permit which I’ve received.

-I’ve booked a one way flight to Seattle and have arranged to stay with friends of friends for a couple of nights.
+I’ve booked a one way flight to Seattle and have arranged to stay with a friend of a friend for a couple of nights.

 I’m trying to up my fitness by training most days (running and strength training).
 I’m getting out in the hill as much as I can, this is particularly important in winter conditions as I’ll be starting the trail in snow.
 I’m on a Winter Skills training this weekend.